why-not-try-calmer/openSUSE-Conference-2021/slides.md

 * difficult to detect and bridge in a conversation
 * folks doing user support could be doing something else instead

 Good documentation makes context explicit (*especially assumptions*) and build on it incrementally.
-Will show an example later

 ---